pymupdf/PyMuPDF-Optional-Material/docs/tutorial.rst

 .. [#f2] :meth:`Page.getText` is a convenience wrapper for several methods of another PyMuPDF class, :ref:`TextPage`.
 The names of these methods correspond to the argument string passed to :meth:`Page.getText` \:  ``Page.getText("dict")`` is equivalent to ``TextPage.extractDICT()`` \.

 .. [#f3] "Sequences" are Python objects conforming to the sequence protocol.
 These objects implement a method named ``__getitem__()``.
 Best known examples are Python tuples and lists.
 But ``array.array``, ``numpy.array`` and PyMuPDF's "geometry" objects (:ref:`Algebra`) are sequences, too.
 Refer to :ref:`SequenceTypes` for details.

+.. [#f4] The term *"bookmark"* has two completely different meanings, unfortunately: (1) it is used as a synonym for outline entries as they occur in a document's **Table of Contents**, and (2) it is used as a page marker to help trace down page number changes when the document's layout changes (see methods :meth:`Document.layout`, :meth:`Document.makeBookmark`, and :meth:`Document.findBookmark`).